annmariak-007/qubo-bipartite-matching-project-qmss26/README.md

 The dataset was constructed from publicly available government employment statistics.
 Although these sources are considered reliable, they may underrepresent informal employment sectors or rapidly changing labor-market conditions.
 Consequently, the optimization may favor regions and occupations that are better represented in official datasets.

+### Disclaimer
+This project is for educational purposes only.
+It should not be used to make real decisions regarding health, transplants, housing, employment, safety, public support, or resource allocation.

 ---

 ## Ejecución